UnvanquishedAssets/tex-ej01_src.dpkdir/README.md

 About
 -----

-_Forlorn_ is a map featuring a desolate mineral processing plant on a frozen planet for the [Unvanquished](https://unvanquished.net) game project.
+[_Forlorn_](../map-forlorn_src.dpkdir/README.md) is a game level featuring a desolate mineral processing plant on a frozen planet for the [Unvanquished](https://unvanquished.net) game project.
 This is the texture set originally designed for this map.

 This texture set is a work in progress by Jack “EmperorJack” Purvis for the [Unvanquished](https://unvanquished.net) game project.

+This texture set is meant to be used with a level editor like [NetRadiant](https://netradiant.gitlab.io/).

 Visit the [Unvanquished website](https://unvanquished.net/) for more information about the game itself.